 A facial fracture is a break in one or more of the bones in your child's face.
-The facial bones include the cheekbones and the bones around the eyes, nose, and mouth.
-A facial fracture may also cause damage to nearby tissue, such as the eyes, nose, mouth, nerves, or blood vessels.
+A facial fracture may also damage nearby tissue.

 Return to the emergency department if:

 - Your child becomes confused or more fussy, restless, or sleepy than usual.

 - Your child has blood or clear fluid coming from his or her nose or ears.

 - Your child has trouble hearing or speaking.

 - Your child has blurred or double vision.

 - Your child's pupil looks larger in one eye.

 - Your child has a fever.

 - Your child has a headache that is getting worse, even after he or she takes pain medicine.